What is Immature Cataract?

 Data & Statistics For Immature Cataracts From WHO & Other Research Studies

 The World Health Organization (WHO) estimates that nearly 18 million people are bilaterally blind from immature cataracts in the world, representing almost half of all global cases of blindness and 33% of visual impairment worldwide.
 Immature Cataract is the cause of blindness in about 10 to 40 per 100,000 children in the developing world, and 1 to 4 per 100,000 children in the developed world.
 Immature Cataracts become exceedingly common with age.
+Latest Cataract Treatment Without Surgery uses traditional Ayurvedic remedies like various herbs and therapies.
+Ayurvedic treatment method is safe as they use natural ingredients and beneficial in the long run.

 Dissolve and remove immature cataracts without surgery